Physical Activities – On Campus Options

 Local professional hockey team (In Canada, “ice” is assumed.)

-Further Questions?r questions, after reviewing the information above, advising is available (without an appointment) from the International Student Advisors at the Queen’s University International Centre from Monday to Friday between 1:00pm and 4:30pm.
+If you have further questions, after reviewing the information above, advising is available (without an appointment) from the International Student Advisors at the Queen’s University International Centre from Monday to Friday between 8:00am and 4:00pm.